amartincolby/Rust-Quick-Guide/README.md

     that all return values, and having the function itself finally evaluate to a final value, should be the ideal pattern. */

-    fn less_than_42(x: i32) -> bool {
-        if x < 42 {
-            // false
-            false
-        } else {
-            // return true;
-            true
-        }
-        // if x < 42 {
-        //     false
-        // } else {
-        //     true
-        // }
-    }
+    /*** Anonymous Functions ***/

-    /* Rust has two ways to declare functions which will again be very familiar to TypeScript developers.
-The first is the obvious way as illustrated above, but just like JavaScript and TypeScript, functions can be "anonymous", meaning that the function itself has no identifier, but is instead bound to an identifier.
-This allows a function to be passed around instead of simply called.
-The syntax is slightly different but likely very familiar to TypeScript developers who use fat arrow function syntax. */
+    /* Just like JavaScript and TypeScript, Rust functions can be "anonymous", meaning that the function itself has no identifier, but is instead bound to an identifier.
+The syntax is slightly different but likely very familiar to TypeScript developers who frequently use fat arrow function syntax. */

     let sign_up_to_newsletter = |email: &str| -> String {
         format!("{} {}", String::from("Thanks for signing up"), email)